Mosaic Wall Art for Summer Travel: The Corn Palace

 How to Visit

-With free admission, guided tours, fun facts, inspiring and original mosaic art, corn-related souvenirs, and the opportunity to take your photo with Cornelius, the much larger-than-life mascot of the Corn Palace, no-one should miss the opportunity to visit this piece of American History on their summer road trip.
+With free admission, guided tours, fun facts, inspiring and original mosaic designs, corn-related souvenirs, and the opportunity to take your photo with Cornelius, the much larger-than-life mascot of the Corn Palace, no-one should miss the opportunity to visit this piece of American History on their summer road trip.
 The Corn Palace is located in downtown Mitchell, South Dakota on 604 North Main Street.